Pending deals seen unaffected by Swiss franc leap

 However, some bankers said that the volatility introduced by the Swiss National Bank (SNB) decision to scrap the cap after three years could dampen deal-making in the longer term.

-French building materials company Saint-Gobain, which is buying Swiss rival Sika in a 2.75 billion Swiss franc deal and does most of its business in euros, said it had covered itself against exchange rate moves.
+French building materials company Saint-Gobain, which is buying Swiss rival Sika in a 2.75 billion Swiss franc (1.99 billion pounds) deal and does most of its business in euros, said it had covered itself against exchange rate moves.

 "I don't see this is a vital game changer (for Saint-Gobain)," said Martin Hüsler, Senior Equity Analyst at Zurich Cantonal Bank.